convened/convened/README.md

-## Contact
+## Information

-To reach out to me, you can contact me via Discord.
+you can contact me via Discord.
 My Discord username is `ifyounotballhog`

-have a great day :)